google/zx/README.md

 }
 ```

 The output of the process is captured as is.
-Usually, programs print a new line
+Usually, programs print a new line `\n` at the end.
-`\n` at the end.
-If `ProcessOutput` used as an argument to some other `$` process,
+If `ProcessOutput` is used as an argument to some other `$` process,
 **zx** will use stdout and trim new line.

 ```js